bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 from which project data can be retrieved from.

-To enable remote project data and member synchronization, you must first set up either a target or a source site depending on the role of your own SODAR site.
+To enable remote project data and member synchronization, you must first set up either a target or a source site depending on the role of your own SODAR Core based site.

 .. figure:: _static/app_projectroles/sodar_remote_sites.png
     :align: center